Robert Bilott: Media notice

+He appears in the 2023 documentary, Burned: Protecting the Protectors, which focuses on PFAS exposures among firefighters and the Japanese documentary, Water is Treasure: PFAS - Fight for Life, addressing the impacts of PFAS in Okinawa.
+Bilott is also in the 2024 Australian documentary, Revealed: How to Poison a Planet, with Mark Ruffalo.
+In 2025, Bilott's work was featured in the book, They Poisoned the World, by Mariah Blake, and the book, Poisoning the Well, by Sharon Udasin and Rachel Frazen.

 Accolades

-In 2017, Bilott received the international Right Livelihood Award, also known as the "Alternative Nobel Prize," for his decades of work on PFAS chemical contamination issues, and was featured on a stamp issued in Austria, commemorating the award.
+In 2017, Bilott received the international Right Livelihood Award, also known as the "Alternative Nobel Prize", for his decades of work on PFAS chemical contamination issues.
+He was featured on a stamp issued in Austria, which commemorated the award.

-In 2020, Bilott was part of a “Fight Forever Chemicals” social media and outreach campaign that was a Winner in Entertainment and a Finalist in Global Campaign, Media Partnership for the social media Shorty Awards.
-“Fight Forever Chemicals” also received a Gold Distinction in Environment and Sustainability.
+In 2020, Bilott was part of a "Fight Forever Chemicals" social media and outreach campaign that was a Winner in Entertainment and a Finalist in Global Campaign, Media Partnership for the social media Shorty Awards.
+"Fight Forever Chemicals" also received a Gold Distinction in Environment and Sustainability.

-Bilott serves on the board of directors for Less Cancer, the board of trustees for Green Umbrella, and served on the alumni board for New College of Florida from 2018-2021.
+Bilott serves on the board of directors for Less Cancer, the board of trustees for Green Umbrella, and the board of directors of the New College Foundation.
+He had served on the alumni board for New College of Florida from 2018 to 2021.
 In 2021, Bilott received an Honorary Doctor of Laws Degree from New College of Florida and an Honorary Doctor of Science Degree from The Ohio State University's Environmental Science Graduate Program.
+In 2023, Bilott received an Honorary Doctor of Laws Degree from Thomas More University and received the Humanitarian Impact Award from the National PFAS Contamination Coalition in 2024.
+Bilott also became a fellow in the American College of Environmental Lawyers in 2024.

-He is also a fellow in the Right Livelihood College, an Honorary Professor at the National University of Cordoba in Argentina, and a lecturer at the Yale School of Public Health, Department of Environmental Health Sciences.
+He is a fellow in the Right Livelihood College, an Honorary Professor at the National University of Cordoba in Argentina, and a lecturer at the Yale School of Public Health, Department of Environmental Health Sciences.